Manycore parallel computing for a hybridizable discontinuous Galerkin nested multigrid method: Basis functions

-The reference element is discretized using a tensor product of a 1D spectral grid.
+where $w_j$ and $x_j$ (with appropriate superscripts) are the GL and GLL quadrature nodes and weights.
+On the reference element, nodal basis functions are defined using a tensor product of a 1D spectral grid.
 In the case of GLL nodes, $\{\xi_i^{(p)}\}_{i=0}^p$ are zeros of a particular family of Jacobi polynomials (see \cite{karniadakis1999spectral}), where $-1\le \xi_i\le 1$.
 We adopt the standard that the reference element in is $[-1,1]$ in 1D, $[-1,1]\times [-1,1]$ in 2D, and $[-1,1]\times [-1,1]\times [-1,1]$ in 3D.
-See Fig. \ref{sem_grid} for a sample spectral grid.
+See Fig.~\ref{sem_grid} for a sample spectral grid.

 In 2D the tensor product can be written as

 where $p$ is the polynomial degree associated with $Q^p$.
 On each element, we define the basis functions as tensor products: